tytydraco/yessleep/out/The_Noise.md

 *Shhrrr-shhrrr-shhrrr*.

 For God’s sake.
-I tried to ignore it, but it was here too?
-Part of me was hoped that it was something in the house we hadn’t found yet.
+I tried to ignore it, but it was *here* too?
+Part of me hoped that it was something in the house we hadn’t found yet.
 Did John sneak the coffee maker in under his arm?
 There was nothing from home here other than—

 Wait.